 Final Thoughts on Aggression in Huskies

 Huskies are friendly and sociable dogs that enjoy training and learning new things.
-You should be prepared to put in copious amounts of effort and time in teaching your Husky the correct behavior.
+You should be prepared as a husky owner to put in copious amounts of effort and time teaching your husky the correct behavior.